edefalque/signalk-stripcharts/README.md

 - click on the install icon next to the version number
 - when installation is finished, click on the dashboard restart button

-You can now start signalk-stripcharts launcher from the dashboard Webapps/installed applications list.
+You can now start signalk-stripcharts launcher from the dashboard Webapps menu.

 ### >> Install on a client device:
 - Download the ZIP file from https://github.com/edefalque/signalk-stripcharts and unzip in a folder.